Impact of the COVID-19 pandemic on the music industry: Impacted award ceremonies and song contests

-Album releases
+Music releases

 Several musical artists delayed the releases of albums amid the pandemic.
 The Record Store Day, which would have seen the release of several re-issues and exclusive material, was rescheduled from April 18 to June 20.
 But added with 3 dates: August 29, September 26, and October 24.
 In contrast, some musical acts, such as Dua Lipa, Sufjan Stevens, and Laura Marling, moved up the release dates of their upcoming albums.
 Others, such as Taylor Swift, Nine Inch Nails, Phish, X, and Fiona Apple, released new albums with little or no advanced notice.
+Swift intended to release her 2019 song "Cruel Summer" as a single in early 2020, but the outbreak of the pandemic disrupted her plans.

 Many albums have had release dates pushed back as a result of the pandemic, including: